This post contains affiliate links for your convenience. View our full disclosure policy here.

 After going through student-led conferences in this manner, I feel so much better and do not want to go back to our previous model where just the parents and I sit down together.

-The tasks that the parents were completing with their children actually served as excellent lead-ins and evidence for any conversations we needed to have.
-For example, my students who were not picking up letter sounds or identifying letters at all, rather than just me telling their parents, they were able to see it first hand by completing the task with them.
+The tasks that the parents were completing with their children served as excellent lead-ins and evidence for any conversations we needed to have.
+For example, my students who were not picking up letter sounds or identifying letters at all, rather than just me telling their parents, were able to see it first hand by completing the task with them.

-Making it work for you: Remember that these stations and tasks were relevant for my kindergartners at this specific time in our year.
+Remember that these stations and tasks were relevant for my Kindergartners at this specific time in our year.
 To make this work in your classroom, your stations and tasks may look vastly different than mine.
-You likely have your own record keeping systems or data folders that you use, and this post isn’t meant to change any of that.
-Rather, I hope that you now have additional ideas of how student-led conferences can work in kindergarten, and perhaps it will inspire you to give them a try!
+You likely have your own record-keeping systems or data folders that you use, and this post isn’t meant to change any of that.
+Rather, I hope that you now have additional ideas about how student-led conferences can work in Kindergarten.
+And perhaps it will inspire you to give them a try!